-COVID-19 Update : In compliance with the governor’s ban on group gatherings, and in order to contribute to the health and wellness of our community, all Farmville Baptist Church events will take place digitally or be postponed, and our building will be closed for the next two weeks.
-We will re-evaluate our ability to gather in person on a week-by-week basis after April 1st.
+COVID-19 Update : In compliance with the governor’s stay-at-home order, and in order to contribute to the health and wellness of our community, all Farmville Baptist Church events will take place digitally or be postponed, and our building will be closed until April 30th.
+We will re-evaluate our ability to gather in person on a week-by-week basis after June 10th.
 In the meantime, we are working hard to virtually worship, stay connected, and complete mission outreach.
-Please do not hesitate to reach out via email to either firstname.lastname@example.org or email@example.com.
+Please do not hesitate to reach out via email to either email@example.com or firstname.lastname@example.org.
 For details on how to join our virtual worship services on Sunday mornings at 11:00am please visit the "Virtual Gatherings" page under the Ministry menu; or click here.

 We cordially invite you to be our guest this Sunday morning!
 We hope the following information is helpful to you as you prepare to visit Farmville Baptist.